Dance: Creative Dance Education

 In a nutshell

-Do you have what it takes to guide and inspire people to dance?
-Can you invest yourself fully in the success of others?
-Do you want to share the skills and techniques behind dance and choreography?
+Do you have what it takes to guide and inspire the next generation of dancers?
+Are you interested in developing your teaching practices with support from industry-leading dance professionals?
 If so, our master’s in Creative Dance Education could be the perfect next step in your career.

-Over three trimesters, you’ll explore the creative and professional skills needed to work as a dance teacher, community dance practitioner or youth dance leader.
-On this course you’ll study practical and theoretical modules, as well as undertaking an educational and industry focussed teaching placement.
-You’ll get an insight into teaching dance in a range of contexts to suit your ambitions as a dance artist, including formal education, youth dance settings and community dance environments.
-This programme develops emerging dance educators by helping you to identify and support the artistry rooted in dance teaching.
-You’ll understand the role of choreography in teaching young people and explore the creative elements involved in being a dance educator.
+Over three trimesters, you’ll explore the pedagogical approaches, creative practices and professional skills needed to work as a dance professional, community dance practitioner or youth dance leader.
+On this course, you’ll study practical and theoretical modules and undertake an educational and industry-focused teaching placement.
+You’ll get an insight into teaching dance in various contexts to suit your ambitions as a dance artist, including formal education, youth dance settings and community dance environments.
+This programme develops both emerging and experienced dance educators by helping you to identify and support the artistry rooted in dance teaching.
+You’ll understand the role of choreography in teaching and explore the creative elements involved in being a dance educator.

-For dance educators at any stage in your career, this course will support you in developing your creative skills and deepening your abilities to support your students.
+For dance educators at any stage in your career, this course will support you in developing your creative practice and deepening your abilities to support your students.

 - Practice in a creative university with leading industry partnerships, including relationships with Arts Council England in talent development, OneDanceUK, and many regional youth dance companies.